It is very easy to find hundreds of articles on risk/reward ratio in forex trading.

 Or maybe they are bloggers and webmasters who want to drive some traffic to their blogs and sites.

-Most of these writers have never placed any order on the market throughout their lives.
+Most of these writers have never placed any order on the markets throughout their lives.

 The bigger problem is that novice traders believe each and every word of these articles, just because they are published on the Internet.